sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 {: .alert}

-## JUnit
+## Unit Tests
+{: #unit-tests}

 For each Service there is a generated JUnit test class that you have to implement.
-It extends IsolatedDatabaseTestCase which means that [DBUnit](http://www.dbunit.org/) it used to load the in memory [HSQLDB](http://hsqldb.org/) database with test data from the XML file specified in the `getDataSetFile` method.
+It extends `IsolatedDatabaseTestCase` which means that [DBUnit](http://www.dbunit.org/) is used to load the in memory [HSQLDB](http://hsqldb.org/) database with test data from the XML file specified in the `getDataSetFile` method.
 The database is refreshed for each test method.

 Spring beans are injected in the test with ordinary `@Autowired` annotations.